 How are we to understand the differential roles of men and women within Judaism?
 On the one hand, Jewish identity is conferred by women, not men.
 The child of a Jewish mother is Jewish; the child of a Jewish father and non-Jewish mother is not.
-Some (nonorthodox) scholars have sought to date this from the days of Ezra and Nehemiah and their campaign against intermarriage.
-In fact, though, it goes back to the very first Jewish child, Isaac.
+The source of this halachic rule goes back to the very first Jewish child, Isaac.
 Abraham already had a child, Ishmael, by Sarah’s handmaid, (the Egyptian) Hagar.
-Yet G-d was insistent that only Sarah’s son would continue the covenant.
+Yet God was insistent that only Sarah’s son would continue the covenant.
 Maternity, not paternity, was the decisive factor.

-Recent research has thrown scientific light on our understanding of gender differences.
-Steven Pinker himself (The Blank Slate, pp.337-371) summarises the evidence.
-In all cultures, men are more aggressive and more prone to physical violence than women.
+Recent research has thrown scientific light on our understanding of gender differences, although often this necessitates generalising on the two genders.
+In 2002 Steven Pinker (The Blank Slate, pp.337-371) summarised the evidence thus: In all cultures, human males are more aggressive and more prone to physical violence than women.
 In all cultures, roles are distributed on the basis of sex differences: women tend to have greater responsibility for child rearing, while men tend to occupy most leadership positions in the public and political realm.
 There are, of course, notable exceptions, but the pattern is sufficiently universal to refute the idea that gender differences are “constructed” – products of culture and convention rather than biology.

-The Torah reflects these differences.
-Sarah and Rebecca both seem to understand better than their husbands which child will continue the covenant (Isaac, not Ishmael; Jacob, not Esau).
-Tanakh contains many vignettes of “strong” women.
-In my Haggadah I tell the story of the “six women” of the Exodus who played key roles in the story of redemption: Yocheved, Miriam, Shifra, Puah, Pharaoh’s daughter and Zipporah.
-And there are many other female heroes in the pages of Tanakh: Hannah, Deborah, Ruth and Esther among them.
+The Torah reflects these conventional differences.
+Our first matriarchs, Sarah and Rebecca both seem to understand better than their husbands which child will continue the covenant (Isaac, not Ishmael; Jacob, not Esau).
+Tanach contains many vignettes of “strong” women.
+In my Haggadah I tell the story of the “six women” of the Exodus who played key roles in the story of redemption: Yocheved, Miriam, Shifra, Puah, Zipporah and Pharaoh’s daughter Batya.
+And there are many other female heroes in the pages of Tanach: Hannah, Deborah, Ruth, Chuldah and Esther among them.
 What characterises these women is their emotional-spiritual intelligence and the moral courage that comes from it.

-There are only two cases known to me in Tanakh where the word “Torah” is conjoined with an abstract noun.
+There are only two cases known to me in Tanach where the word “Torah” is conjoined with an abstract noun.
 One occurs in Malachi’s description of the ideal priest:

 The other is the Book of Proverbs’ famous description of the “woman of strength” (eshet chayil):

-The difference between the dispassionate search for truth (torat emet) and the passionate drive to lovingkindness (torat chessed) is precisely what Baron-Cohen and Carol Gilligan track in their research.
+The difference between the Tanach’s ideas of the dispassionate search for truth (torat emet) and the passionate drive to lovingkindness (torat chessed) is precisely what Baron-Cohen and Carol Gilligan tracked in their research over 30 centuries later.

 Hence the Torah’s distinction between the public, social, political arena and the personal dimension of identity and relationships.
 Status and position within a hierarchy – areas in which the Torah privileges the male – are quintessentially social.
 They belong to the public domain.
 They are the gladiatorial arena in which the fight for power and glory takes place.
 What is unusual in the Torah, and what has always been Judaism’s greatest strength, is its emphasis on the other, the personal, domain – where love, compassion and mercy are the covenantal virtues.

 Hence the religious centrality and dignity of home and family within Judaism.
 I have called this the primacy of the personal over the political.
-That is why, while social status follows the father, personal identity follows the mother.
-In a public dialogue I had with Steven Pinker, he made the point that the Torah’s understanding of male-female differences is compelling, and supported by contemporary science.
-Carol Gilligan, near the end of her book, makes the following sharp observation:
+That is why, in the Jewish faith, while social status follows the father, personal identity follows the mother.
+In a public dialogue I once had with Steven Pinker, he made the point that the Torah’s understanding of male-female differences is compelling, and supported by contemporary science.
+Carol Gilligan, near the end of her book, made the following sharp observation:

 The moral domain is . . . enlarged by the inclusion of responsibility and care in relationships.
 And the underlying epistemology correspondingly shifts from the Greek ideal of knowledge as a correspondence between mind and form to the Biblical conception of knowing as a process of human relationship.
 (In a Different Voice, p.
 173)